 “Global Migration and Inclusive Pedagogy” Workshop Series

+While the project is global in scope and incorporates comparative studies of borders, walls, and migration flows around the world, this workshop is truly unique in that it is situated geographically in an epicenter of international migration.
 Tijuana and the San Diego/Tijuana region (SANTI) serve as a microcosm of global migration flows, a place where people of exceptionally varied backgrounds unite in one space and collectively exemplify the economic and political push and pull factors that drive global migration.
-Who are the people arriving to the U.S./Mexico border via Tijuana, who is passing through, and who stays?
+The experiential components of this binational workshop provoke questions such as: Who are the people arriving to the U.S./Mexico border via Tijuana, who is passing through, and who stays?
 Why do they make the migratory choices that they do?
 And what are the effects on the various sending, receiving, and migrant communities on both sides of the US/Mexico border?
-Our programming seeks to address these and other questions as it brings together an interdisciplinary team of experts on the cultures, histories, and societies of the global populations who journey to Tijuana and, in the process, transform the city in multiple ways.
+Our programming seeks to address these and other questions through real-world examples as it brings together an interdisciplinary team of experts on the cultures, histories, and societies of global populations that migrate and journey through and to various receiving communities, transforming them in the process.

-Our workshops draw on the area studies expertise of faculty and staff at SDSU, U-M, and partner institutions in Tijuana to teach about the many people who migrate through or to Tijuana from various locations around the world, while expanding understandings of how to teach area studies itself.
-We offer content lectures, interactive panels, workshops, and experiential components on both sides of the U.S./Mexico border that provide insight into the many points of origin of migrants to Tijuana, seeking to explain the histories and cultures of sending communities.
+Our workshops draw on the area studies expertise of faculty and staff at SDSU and U-M, as well as at partner institutions in Tijuana to teach about global migration flows and the many people who migrate through or to Tijuana from various locations around the world, while expanding understandings of how to teach area studies itself.
+We provide content through lectures, interactive panels, workshops, and experiential components on both sides of the U.S./Mexico border.

 U-M’s area studies centers have strong, deep relationships with social science, history, foreign language and ESL teachers in the Ann Arbor Public School district as well as with some from other local districts and community college faculty.
 In recent years, many of these Michigan K-12 teachers and community college faculty have expressed an urgent need to be better able to integrate students of extremely diverse cultural and geographical backgrounds into Michigan life, and to respond to students’ own awareness of migration to Michigan.
 We seek to prepare teachers to understand global migration flows, well-established and newly-established diasporas, and implications for the future in order to create area and global studies curriculum that is important to US teachers and students.